 Soon his tranquility would last ...
 The water would stir again, and a second character appeared on the scene.
 I soon identified it with the binoculars.
 Another otter!
 I could not believe what I was seeing.
 I quickly and nervously drew my P900.
 It was time to start recording.

 As if to impress me, otters showed off their incredible swimming qualities.
 Together, with their heads in front and arching their bodies, they jumped out of the water like a group of dolphins on the high seas.
-I soon realized that all this deployment was at the service of food, of confusing and catching their slippery prey.
+I soon realized that all this deployment was at the service of food, to confuse and catch their elusive prey.
 Then, with their sharp teeth, they chewed on the small fish they managed to catch.

 I could not take my thoughts away from the poor heron.
 I had to do something.
-And that something happened to call to the SEPRONA before the high and the current drag the lifeless body of the ardeida downstream.
+And that something happened to call SEPRONA before the high tide and the current drag the lifeless body of the ardeida downstream.

 American Mink Preying on Carrion. // The Naturalist Cojo